mattfff/chimplate/readme.md

 Install chimplate via `gem install chimplate`.

-Chimplate relies on the mailchimp gem, which requires Ruby 1.9, so you'll need a more up to date ruby than ships on OSX unfortunately.
+Chimplate relies on the mailchimp gem, which requires Ruby 1.9+, so you'll need a more up to date ruby than ships on OSX, unfortunately.
-Homebrew can help you wish that, or rvm or rbenv.
+Homebrew can help you with that, or rvm or rbenv.

 Next, make a project folder you'd like to work from.
-This folder should be dedicated to only the templates for a single MC account, because the folder-wide config file will store that API key.
+This folder should be dedicated to only the templates for a single MC account, because the folder-wide config file will store that account's API key.

-In that folder, enter `chimplate setup --api_key YOUR_API_KEY --name "Project Name"`
+In that folder, run `chimplate setup --api_key YOUR_API_KEY --name "Project Name"`

 This will write a .chimplate file to that directory which stores that